s7117/docker-envs/ml/README.md

 - https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker

 ## Bind/Mount a Directory
+If you wish to have a directory shared between the host machine and the Docker container do the following when you run the image for the first time:

 ```docker run --gpus all --name <container_name> --hostname <hostname> --mount type=bind,source=<localdir>,target=<containerdir> -ti s7117/docker_env_ml:latest```

 ## Configuration/Installation